 A large part of each school day is given over to developing literacy skills in both a dedicated literacy session and through cross-curricular topic opportunities.
 The ability to read fluently is clearly central to all learning, and in teaching children to read our aim is to help them realise that books can be a source of both further learning and immense pleasure.
-We have a whole school daily phonics and guided reading time to ensure children's needs are met.
+We have a whole school daily phonics and whole school reading approach to ensure childrens' needs are met.